michaeluzowuihe/endpoint-security/README.md

 3. Used HMAC to Verify File Integrity

 ### Explore File and Data Encryption
-1. Discover the FTP Account Credentials for Mary
+1. Discovered the FTP Account Credentials for Mary
+   - Accessed the text document on Mary's Laptop
+   - Decrypted Mary’s FTP account information
-2. Upload Confidential Data using FTP
+2. Uploaded Confidential Data using FTP
+   - Viewed the confidential document on Laptop BR-1
+   - Connected to the BR Server
+   - Uploaded a file to the FTP server
-3. Discover the FTP Account Credentials for Bob
+3. Discovered the FTP Account Credentials for Bob
+   - Accessed the text document on Bob's Laptop
+   - Decrypted Bob’s FTP account information
 4. Download Confidential Data using FTP
+   - Connected to the BR Server
+   - Downloaded the file to Bob’s PC
-5. Decrypt the Contents of a Sensitive File
+5. Decrypted the Contents of a Sensitive File
+   - Got the decryption key
+   - Decrypted the contents of the clientinfo.enc file

 ## Lab Activities